mbreed-author/mbreed-author.github.io/_posts/2021-12-23-Heaven-Sent.md

 Signposts pointed along different paths to the glass pavilions.
 The biggest ones were in Arabic and Hebrew, but I eventually found a small faded sign saying *Heaven (C of E)*, with a flag of St George in the bottom right corner.
 The path led me to a rather scruffy glasshouse, its panes dirty and some of them broken but I knew that this was the Anglican heaven because of the pearly gates at the entrance.
 Though, coming closer, I saw they were actually of pearl-effect melamine, rather cheap and tacky.
 There was no-one around.
 I pushed on the gates but they were locked.
 Then I noticed an answerphone on the wall; I pressed the button and it crackled into life.

-After giving my full name and date of death, and answering a series of security questions, I heard a recorded announcement: Welcome to the Gates of Heaven (Church of England).
+After giving my full name and date of death, and answering a series of security questions, I heard a recorded announcement: 'Welcome to the Gates of Heaven (Church of England).
 Your visit is important to us.
-However we are currently experiencing higher than usual call volumes; please wait and a member of St Peter Reception Team will be with you shortly.
+However we are currently experiencing higher than usual call volumes; please wait and a member of St Peter Reception Team will be with you shortly.'
 Then it started playing a tinny melody: *Greensleeves*, over and over.
 After waiting half an hour or so, I remembered that in the Muslim heaven male believers would be rewarded with 72 dark-eyed virgins, and I was about to go and look for it when a cloud with four angels on board drove up.
 Their leader descended and addressed me.

 'Alright, what do you want?' he asked in a very abrupt tone.
 'Well, to enter into Heaven, of course,' I replied with equal annoyance.
 He was holding a tablet, like Moses.
 He tapped on its screen, and swiped left.
 Then he looked up at me.
 'Sorry, chum.
 Computer says No.'
 'But that is ridiculous!
 I know my rights.'
 He sighed.
-'Oh, for Gods sake!
+'Oh, for Goodness sake!
 Alright, get on the cloud.'
 I started to remonstrate with him.
 Meanwhile, two bearded men dressed in climbing outfits like mine came along the path.
 The angel bowed, then pressed a button on a key fob he took from his shoulder bag and the pearly gates swung open to admit them.
 I was speechless.
 Then I lost my temper.
 'You let that pair into Heaven without any question, but you treat me like a second-class citizen.
 Its blatant discrimination!
 Victimisation!
 I want a lawyer: I want to lodge an appeal.'